remotely-save/remotely-save/README.md

 ## !!!Caution!!!

-As of Dec 2021, the plugin is considered in BETA stage. **DO NOT USE IT for any serious vaults.** **ALWAYS, ALWAYS, backup your vault before using this plugin.**
+As of Jan 2022, the plugin is considered in BETA stage. **DO NOT USE IT for any serious vaults.** **ALWAYS, ALWAYS, backup your vault before using this plugin.**

 ## Features

 - Supports:
   - Amazon S3 or S3-compatible
   - Dropbox
+  - OneDrive
   - Webdav
 - **Obsidiain Mobile supported.** Vaults can be synced across mobile and desktop devices with the cloud service as the "broker".
 - **[End-to-end encryption](./docs/encryption.md) supported.** Files would be encrypted using openssl format before being sent to the cloud **if** user specify a password.